 Catchlights can certainly occur naturally, and if one knows where to find them, they’re easy to incorporate into a shot.
 However, photographers can also manufacture the effect by manipulating tools and their environment.
 In this piece, we’ll discuss some of the easiest ways to bring beautiful catchlights into your imagery.

 Catchlight Technique 1: Use a Window

-Indoor portraiture (outside of a studio setting) can be deceptively tricky to pull off, especially when it comes to managing the light.
-Overhead lights can prove to be unflattering and in some circumstances, the available and ambient light may not be easy to adjust.
-In these situations, a window may prove to be your best friend.
+Indoor portraiture (outside a studio setting) can be deceptively tricky to pull off, especially when it comes to managing the light.
+Overhead lights can be unflattering and in some circumstances, the available and ambient light may not be easy to adjust.
+In these situations, a window as a light source may be your best friend.

 If you’d like to create a catchlight indoors, where light may be scarce, simply place your subject in a direct line to the window, being sure that there isn’t any object between the light and the subject blocking out the rays.